Exact Tail Asymptotics of Dirichlet Distributions: Introduction

-Organisation of the paper: In Section 2 we give some preliminaries.
-The main result is presented in Section 3.
-We provide two illustrating examples in Section 4.
-Proofs are relegated to Section 5 followed by an Appendix.
+where $\vk{V}$ is uniformly distributed on the unit sphere of $\R^k$ and is independent of $R$, may have the same tail asymptotic behaviour up to a multiplicative constant.
+This happens when the index set

+is empty, where $C=(A^\top)^{-1}$.
+In that case the ratio of the two tail probabilities converges to the explicit constant in Corollary~\ref{korr:ell-comparison}.

+The present paper should be read as a Dirichlet-scale-mixture analogue of the type I elliptical theory developed in \cite{EH2007}.
+The Kotz Type III elliptical case, in which the radial tail has the form $p u^N\exp(-q u^\delta)$, was treated in \cite{EH2009Kotz}.
+Theorem~\ref{theo:main1} below recovers the positive-direction case of that result when $\alpha_i=1/2$ for all $i$, and extends it to Dirichlet angular distributions.
+The papers \cite{EH2007,EH2009Kotz} also used exact orthant tails for deriving approximations of conditional excesses.
+Here we keep only the tail-ratio consequence that is genuinely affected by the Dirichlet angular law.
+We do not pursue density approximation in this paper.

+For the common threshold $\X>u_n\vk{1}$, the conditional rescaled-vector limit also identifies the smallest component and its location.
+Under the hypotheses of the main theorem, the limiting minimum overshoot is exponential and independent of its location.
+The limiting location is supported by the active set of the quadratic programme and is generally tilted by the product-power angular density.
+When no active-scale angular zero is present, the location weights reduce to the usual quadratic-programming weights.
+In particular, taking $\alpha_i=1/2$ and a $\chi_k$-distributed radius gives exactly the finite-dimensional Gaussian conditional-excess, minimum-overshoot and minimiser-location limits.

+The paper is organised as follows.
+Section~2 contains notation and preliminary facts.
+The main result and three diagnostic examples are given in Section~3.
+Section~4 derives the conditional excess, rescaled-vector and minimum-location limits.
+The proofs of the main results are collected in Section~5, followed by an appendix.